uninterrupted-tech/serverless-plugin-webform/.github/pull_request_template.md

 ## Checklist:

 - [ ] I have performed a self-review of my code
-- [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] I have made corresponding changes to the documentation
+- [ ] Documentation is still up to date after my changes
-- [ ] My changes generate no new warnings
+- [ ] My changes are covered by unit tests
-- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] I have run linter, prettier and unit tests locally without any issues